-A portion of the Corporation's revenues and expenses are not denominated in Canadian dollars, and it is expected that some revenues and expenses will continue to be based in currencies other than the Canadian dollar.
+A portion of the Corporation's revenues and expenses are not currently denominated in Canadian dollars, and it is expected that some revenues and expenses will continue to be based in currencies other than the Canadian dollar.
 Therefore, fluctuations in the Canadian dollar exchange rate will impact the Corporation's results of operations and financial condition from period to period.
 In addition, such fluctuations affect the translation of the Corporation's results for purposes of its consolidated financial statements.
-The Corporation's currency hedging activities, if undertaken, may not be successful.
+The Corporation's activities to manage its currency exposure may not be successful.